saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 For the past few days that things have gone better (but of course we adjust when needed)

-- Bobby wakes up around 5:30 am and starts his work day
+- Bobby wakes up around 6:00 am and starts his work day
 - Boys wake up at 7 am and they eat breakfast
-- I wake up around 8:00 am and start my day.
+- I start my day around 8:00 am

-In the mornings, boys spend time with me since they tend to be more punctual and focus on HW around me.
+In the mornings, boys spend time with me to give Bobby 6 uninterrupted hours.
 One starts on his music or reading (which doesn't need a computer or my supervision) while the other camps in my office, next to my desk to use my personal laptop for school work that's being assigned weekly and daily by teachers and school district.
-In other words, the designate "home school" and iMac in the basement idea went right out the door!
+In other words, the designate "home school" and iMac in the basement idea went right out the window!

 ![cozy and comfy Aidin](/img/wfh_pandemic/aidin.jpeg){:width="300x"}